NyQuil Ingredients: Is the Cold Medication Unhealthy?

 This supplement contains the patented postbiotic IMMUSE, which is backed by 15 clinical trials and is clinically shown to activate a specific type of immune cell that helps fight infection and support overall wellness.

-Pique Daily Radiance is our top food-based immune supplement, because it's a gel that provides 1,000 milligrams (mg) of vitamin C per serving, and also contains organic elderberry juice concentrate (which is clinically shown to support the immune system).
+This gel provides 1,000 mg of vitamin C per serving, and also contains organic elderberry juice concentrate, which is clinically shown to support the immune system.

 Stay up-to-date on our research reviews